kevinamiri/maila/src/pages/tools/writing/idea-brainstoriming.md

 ## Benefits and Features:

-- Saves time by automating idea generation, Generates ideas instantly
+- Saves time by automating idea generation, Generates ideas less than one minute.
 - Can be used by anyone who needs inspiration, including writers, innovators and entrepreneurs
 - More creative and effective than traditional brainstorming techniques
 - Helps users come up with new ideas